Data Controller: Mole Valley District Council

 - Judicial agencies e.g. Courts

 - Credit reference, other data collection agencies and other fraud and investigation intelligence organisations

 We will only share information with these organisations where it is appropriate and legal to do so.
 We may also share information, for example, if there is a risk of serious harm or threat to life.
-Where this is necessary, we are required to comply with all aspects of the General Data Protection Regulation and the Data Protection Act 2018.
+Where this is necessary, we are required to comply with all aspects of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.